-Whether it’s through a childhood game of tag in the playground, or with major life issues as two adults in a relationship, being cheated on is absolutely no fun.
+Whether in a childhood game of tag on the playground, or with major life issues as two adults in a relationship, being cheated on is absolutely no fun.

 In a romantic relationship, the act of cheating is a heartbreaker.
 The Oxford dictionary says infidelity is “the action or state of being unfaithful to a spouse or other sexual partner.”